geovedi/book-notes/2022/bittersweet.notes.md

   - Humans come in various psychological varieties, and perspectives on life and death differ widely.
   - Lois's perspective of recovering "pieces" of herself illustrates the complexity of grief and healing.
 - Moving Forward with Grief:
-  - Author Nora McInerny emphasizes the distinction between "moving on" and "moving forward" in dealing with grief.
+  - Nora McInerny emphasizes the distinction between "moving on" and "moving forward" in dealing with grief.
   - Grief is a multitasking emotion that can coexist with happiness, love, and the ability to move forward without completely leaving behind the past.

 ### Do We Inherit the Pain of Our Parents and Ancestors?
 And, if So, Can We Transform It Generations Later?